magichome/hab-sc-one/README.md

 I am not an architect or engineer.
 I didn't even stay at a Holiday Inn Express last night.
 My background is science and IT.
 While I'm aware of many building codes, I won't claim that any of what I have here is proper or up to code.
 Frankly since this is "temporary housing", I'm not even sure what building codes apply.
 Since my plan is to locate our SCHab in unincorporated areas, I'm not too concerned about it.
 Obviously if you plan to build one yourself you'll want to understand the CC&R of the land you purchase and the building codes of the community.

+Also, products we mention may link to Amazon.
+As such, Amazon requires that we tell you the following:

+"We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”

 --

-\* You can read more about the RV on our blog (https://www.b190exp.com/) or follow us on [Instagram](https://www.instagram.com/b190exp/)
+\* You can read more about the RV on our blog (https://www.b190exp.com/) and follow us on [Instagram](https://www.instagram.com/b190exp/)